zanreal-labs/legal/en/legal/modern-slavery-act.md

 ## Ongoing Steps

-ZanReal Labs is fully committed to fulfilling our responsibilities under the UK Modern Slavery Act of 2015.
+ZanReal is fully committed to fulfilling our responsibilities under the UK Modern Slavery Act of 2015.

 We acknowledge the importance of awareness and education in combating modern slavery and human trafficking.
 As part of our commitment, we will explore opportunities to provide our employees with the necessary training and resources to recognize and prevent these practices.